-The Motor Carrier Safety Improvement Process (MCSIP) is the means by which carrier safety is systematically tracked and improved.
+The Motor Carrier Safety Improvement Process (MCSIP) is how carrier safety is systematically tracked and improved.
 MCSIP is a data-driven process that uses current safety event information such as crashes, inspections, driver violations, compliance review data and other data to assess, and monitor motor carrier safety performance.
 Safety events are assigned to the motor carrier responsible for the safety of the motor vehicle and are weighted according to severity, frequency, and time since the occurrence.